 President of The Institute for 21st Century Questions Editor-in-Chief & Publisher of Global Brief Magazine

-Studin lectures and advises around the world in a number of languages, and has written for publications ranging from the Financial Times to Le Monde, Vedomosti, the South China Morning Post, the Globe & Mail, Toronto Star, National Post, Le Devoir, La Presse, the Indian Express, The Australian, and the Straits Times.
+Studin lectures and advises around the world in a number of languages, and has written for publications ranging from the Financial Times to Le Monde, Vedomosti, the South China Morning Post, the Globe & Mail, Toronto Star, National Post, Le Devoir, La Presse, the Indian Express, The Australian, Daily FT (Sri Lanka), and the Straits Times.
 His other books include The Strategic Constitution – Understanding Canadian Power in the World (UBC Press, 2014), and What is a Canadian?
 Forty-Three Thought-Provoking Responses (McClelland & Stewart, 2006).
 The latter book creates the basis for the Odessa Prize in Canadiana, awarded at several universities across Canada.